 (190/200) x 100 = 95%

-So, according to the stochastic oscillator indicator the S&P 500 index has strong momentum and is potentially in “overbought” territory.
+So, according to the stochastic oscillator indicator, the S&P 500 index has strong momentum and is potentially in “overbought” territory.
 Many people would class this as the standard stochastic oscillator indicator calculation based upon 14 trading sessions.
-However, how does the situation look if we base it over eight trading sessions?
+However, how does the situation look if we base it on eight trading sessions?

 Current level = 3490

 Low point last 8 trading sessions = 3400

 High point last 8 trading sessions = 3500

 (90/100) x 100 = 90%

 Finally, what indication does the calculation give us with a 30 period moving average: